tech-cn/actix-website/docs/whatis.md

 ---
-title: What is Actix Web
+title: Actix Web 是什么
 ---
 import { rustVersion } from "@site/vars";

-# Actix Web is part of an Ecosystem of Crates
+# Actix Web 是 Crates 生态系统的一部分

 Long ago, Actix Web was built on top of the `actix` actor framework.
 Now, Actix Web is largely unrelated to the actor framework and is built using a different system.
 Though `actix` is still maintained, its usefulness as a general tool is diminishing as the futures and async/await ecosystem matures.
 At this time, the use of `actix` is only required for WebSocket endpoints.